1977 Nickel Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse Of The 1977 Nickel

 The obverse displays Thomas Jefferson’s left-facing profile, his hair tied back with a ribbon in classical style.
-Felix Schlag’s designer initials “FS” appear below the shoulder, added in 1966 to credit his work.
+Felix Schlag’s designer initials “FS” appear below the shoulder—a detail added in 1966 to finally credit the designer’s work nearly 30 years after the coin’s debut.

 The Reverse Of The 1977 Nickel

-Monticello, Jefferson’s Virginia estate, dominates the reverse design with neoclassical architectural precision.
+Monticello, Jefferson’s Virginia estate and a UNESCO World Heritage Site, dominates the reverse design with neoclassical architectural precision.

 The Latin motto “E PLURIBUS UNUM” arcs across the top, while “MONTICELLO” identifies the building below its columned facade.
 “FIVE CENTS” appears beneath the estate name, with “UNITED STATES OF AMERICA” completing the lower rim.